nmfs-ost/AA-SI_DataRoadMap/README.md

     - Output: survey-level and file-level metadata.
 - **Level 1**
     - Input: Level 0 data - raw data file, survey-level, and file-level metadata,
+    - Harvest all ancillary data (e.g., motion, GPS, sound speed, attenuation, ...) recorded within the level 0 raw data file,
     - Apply quality assurance (QA)/quality control (QC) criteria, e.g.,
-        - time-coordinate corrections
-        - notification of missing data
-    - Harvest all ancillary data (e.g., motion, GPS, sound speed, attenuation, ...) recorded within the level 0 raw data file,
-    - Determine whether supplemental data are required (e.g., missing GPS), and if so, assemble those data,
+        - Determine whether required supplemental data are missing (e.g., GPS)
+        - Apply time-coordinate corrections
+        - Check for missing data
+    - Continue if the file passes QA/QC
     - Reformat manufacturer-specified-format active-acoustic data to "Echopype" or <a href="https://htmlpreview.github.io/?https://github.com/ices-publications/SONAR-netCDF4/blob/master/Formatted_docs/crr341.html"> "ICES SONAR-netCDF4"</a> open formats,
-    - Reformat supplemental data to open-format,
-    - Collate validated calibration data and metadata for supplemental data,
+    - Collate calibration data and metadata for supplemental data,
     - Output: Data files in Echopype open-format for active-acoustic data, and supplemental data and metadata to be used for processing the active-acoustic data.
         - The default is Echopype format, which we use as input to L2 and higher.
         - We also provide data in strict sonarNET-CDF4 format as output to L1.